jetbrains-academy/rustlings-course/Generic Types, Traits, and Lifetime/Traits/Using Trait Bounds to Conditionally Implement Methods/task.md

 checks for behavior at runtime because we’ve already checked at compile time.
 Doing so improves performance without having to give up the flexibility of generics.

-Another kind of generic that we’ve already been using is called *lifetimes*.
-Rather than ensuring that a type has the behavior we want, lifetimes ensure that references are valid as long as we need them to be.
-Let’s look at how lifetimes do that.